postcode-nl/PostcodeNl_Api_WooCommerce/readme.txt

 * If the above didn't answer your question, [contact us](https://www.postcode.eu/contact).

 == Changelog ==

+= 2.4.0 =
+* Add support for blocks checkout.
+Note that this currently only works with the single address input field.
+Autocomplete based on Dutch postcode and house number will be supported in a future version.

 = 2.3.2 =
 * Fixed issue with autocompleting from a prefilled address having multiple matches.